w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In synchronous backing, parablock generation relies on the most recent relay-chain block.
 Each parablock must be generated and go through the entire backing process in a single relay block.
-It then proceeds to the inclusion process during the generation of the next relay-chain block.
+It then proceeds to the inclusion process while generating the next relay-chain block.

 Asynchronous backing brings the following changes to the parachain protocol: